 Religious Studies - Westminster College - Fulton, Missouri

-For Religious Studies major and minor requirements, please refer to the academic catalog
+For Religious Studies major and minor requirements, please visit the course catalog.

 Why Study Religion at Westminster?

 - Religion is, as one scholar suggests, “ultimate concern.”
 From this perspective, religion shapes our world views and motivates us at the deepest levels.
 To understand others and ourselves, the study of religion is essential.

 - Religious Studies at Westminster employ a phenomenological viewpoint.
 That is, we attempt to study religions through the eyes of their followers and careful understanding of rituals, cultures, histories and sacred texts.